 Common defenses against domestic violence in Ohio?

-If you are charged with domestic violence, you may be wondering what you can do to protect yourself from getting serious jail time.
+If you are charged with domestic violence, you may be wondering what you can do to protect yourself from these consequences.
 The most important thing you can do is get in contact with a criminal defense attorney and discuss the details of your case.

 Once you’ve hired a defense attorney, there are a number of common defenses that you and your attorney could pursue: